gjpelletier/PyOAE/README.md

 ```
 ![Fig5_map_of_DICbio_mean_using_pco2atm_as_pcco2](https://github.com/user-attachments/assets/deba6e89-2405-4c9f-939f-ab98c39c2ce9)

 Next we will make a map showing the results of the regression estimate of the amplitude of DICbio.
-Note that the amplitude represents half of the distance from the peak to the trough of each seasonal cycle.
+Note that the amplitude represents half of the distance from the peak to the trough of each annual cycle.
 Therefore the amplitude is half of the annual range of DICbio

 ```
 # plot a map